pulibrary/oclcpinyin/README.md

   - The Chinese field must appear right above the Romanized field and have the same tag name and the same set of subfields.
   - The highlighted text must contain Arabic numerals only or pinyin text only, not a combination of the two.
 Punctuation should not be included in the selection.
   - The macro cannot be used to convert part of a number.
 For example, if "215" appears in the Romanized field, attempting to convert only the "15" produces an error message.

-## Installation Instructions

-1. Close OCLC Connexion Client if it is open.
-2. Download the file [Pinyin.mbk](https://github.com/pulibrary/oclcpinyin/releases/latest/download/Pinyin.mbk).
-Save it in your OCLC Macro directory, which is usually "C:\Program Files\OCLC\Connexion\Program\Macros".
-If you have already installed a previous version of the file, simply replace it with the new one.
-3. Open OCLC Connexion Client.
-Open the "Tools" menu and select "Macros > Manage...".
-In the list of macro books, there should be one called "Pinyin" containing a macro "Hanzi2Pinyin".
-After confirming this, click "OK".
-4. To add the macro to the toolbar:
-  - Select "Tools > User Tools > Assign...".
-At the top of the screen, click "Macros".
-In the list box on the left side of the window, select "Pinyin!Hanzi2Pinyin".
-  - Under the "Select New User Tool" menu, select a tool that is not yet assigned to another function.
-Make note of the tool number, then click "Assign Tool", and then "OK".
-  - Select "Tools > Toolbar Editor...".
-Scroll down to "ToolsUserToolsX", where X is the tool number that you just assigned to the macro.
-Drag the icon to the desired location on the toolbar.
-5. To assign a keyboard shortcut:
-  - Select "Tools > Keymaps...".
-In the "Select Commands for Category" box at the top of the window, select "Macros".
-Double-click "Pinyin", then click "Hanzi2Pinyin".
-  - Click in "Press New Shortcut Key" and press the keyboard shortcut you would like to assign to this macro (Alt+R is a good choice, as it does not seem to conflict with any other shortcuts).
-  - Make sure that "Shortcut Key Assigned to:" is blank, then click "Assign" and then "OK".
-6. To run the macro, click in the field you would like to convert, then activate the macro, using either the keyboard shortcut or toolbar button.
-7. To install the extra macros, repeat the steps above with the file PinyinExtras.mbk .
-This will create a macro book called "PinyinExtras" containing the macros "ProperName", "PersonalName", and "ConvertNumbers".
-A different toolbar button and/or keyboard shortcut should be created for each of these macros.
-(Alt+P, Alt+S, and Alt+N, respectively, may be good choices).
-8. **Note to users of OCLC Connexion 3.1**: The macro may initially produce an error message after upgrading to version 3.1.
-If this happens, go to "Tools > Macros > Convert to Version 3 Macro Format...".
-Then click the "Select MacroBook..." button, select "Pinyin.mbk", and click "Open".
-Finally, click the "Convert" button.
-This should resolve the issue.

 ## Source Code
 The source code for the macros is provided in the "src" directory.
 Note that the code for the main macro **"Pinyin.Hanzi2Pinyin"** is generated dynamically directly from the dictionary files.
 The code for generating this macro is provided as well.
 The README file in the src directory describes this process in more detail.